Circuit de Monaco

 event

-Circuit de Monaco Note
+Circuit de Monaco Anmerkungen

 The Circuit de Monaco, a legendary street circuit nestled within the principality of Monaco, has been a cornerstone of motorsport history since its inaugural race in 1929.
 It gained its place in the Formula 1 World Championship in 1950 and has remained a permanent fixture, cementing its status as one of the most prestigious and challenging races on the calendar.